IELTS Coaching 2026: Proven Strategies & Expert Tips

 What is the difference between the Academic and General Training versions of the IELTS exam?

 The Academic version of the IELTS exam is designed for those who want to study at a university or other higher education institutions.
 The General Training version is for those who want to work, train, or study at a secondary level in an English-speaking country.
-While both versions have the same format, the Reading and Writing sections contain different types of questions and topics to suit the specific needs of each test-taker.
+While both versions have the same format for Listening and Speaking sections, the Reading and Writing sections contain different types of questions and topics to suit the specific needs of each test-taker.
+Academic Reading includes passages from academic journals and textbooks, while General Training Reading includes workplace and social contexts.

 How long is the IELTS exam?

 The total test time for the IELTS exam is 2 hours and 45 minutes.
-The Listening, Reading, and Writing sections are completed on the same day and take a total of 2 hours and 40 minutes.
+The Listening, Reading, and Writing sections are completed on the same day and take a total of 2 hours and 40 minutes (30 minutes for Listening, 60 minutes for Reading, and 60 minutes for Writing, plus 10 minutes transfer time for Listening).
 The Speaking section can be completed up to 7 days before or after the other sections and takes around 11-14 minutes.

 How often can I take the IELTS exam?